clan-lol/clan-core/docs/site/getting-started/machines.md

 === "**Cloud Machines**"

     !!!
-How
+Steps

-        Use any linux machine if it is reachable via SSH and supports `kexec`.
+        - Use any linux machine if it is reachable via SSH and supports `kexec`.

 Confirm the machine is reachable via SSH from your setup computer.